 Loveable: Capable of working successfully; feasible, while delighting the user

-Product: A thing or person that is the result of an action or process
+Product: A thing that is the result of an action or process

 No Blanket approach OR one size fits all